Claim: The U.S. government has purchased a stockpile of 30,000 guillotines.

 Are the beheadings by Muslims today meant to desensitize us against U.S. Government beheadings in the future?

-In fact, Congress passed no such authorization (for the types of guillotines used for chopping off heads, anyway — smaller guillotines are used for mundane tasks such as trimming paper), and rumors about the military's supposed stockpiling of guillotines for use after a declaration of martial law (in furtherance of a New World Order conspiracy) are nothing new — they've been around since at least as far back as the George W. Bush administration in mid-2008.
-This is the same old junk in a different package.
+In fact, Congress passed no such authorization (for the types of guillotines used for chopping off heads, anyway — smaller guillotines are used for mundane tasks such as trimming paper), and rumors about the military’s supposed stockpiling of guillotines for use after a declaration of martial law (in furtherance of a New World Order conspiracy) are nothing new — they’ve been around since at least as far back as the

 An indication of the credibility of this form of rumor can be gauged by noting that the illustration used to accompany its most recent outbreak isn’t a photograph of a real guillotine at all, but rather a picture of a satirical “Chanel guillotine” sculpture by artist Tom Sachs.